Reading Smart Meters: IR, D0 & SML Explained Simply

 - IR = the "physical connection"

-- D0 = the “language” in which the counter speaks
+- D0 = the "language" the meter speaks

-If your meter has a D0 interface, you can usually read it with a compatible read head.
+If your meter has a D0 interface, you can usually read it out with a compatible reading head.

 SML – the data format of modern meters